konradmi/zod-hook-form/README.md

 ## zod-hook-form

 Thin wrapper over react-hook-form and zod.
+Types are infered based on the provided zod schema.
+It also provides helpers for dealing with:
+- form inputs
+- form arrays

-### Usage
+### Examples

 A login form: